Board and Executive

-Hecate is a past President (2014-2015) of HikeWest (as ‘Bushwalking WA’) and a previous Bushwalking Australia Council Secretary for six years; also a past Perth Bushwalkers Club member for 12 years and served on that club's committee.
+| Director (appointed) | Hecate Jay Read More Hecate is a past President (2014-2015) of HikeWest (as ‘Bushwalking WA’); currently President of Bushwalking Australia (BAI) ; and previously BAI Council Secretary for six years.
+She was also a member of Perth Bushwalkers Club for 12 years and served on that club's committee.
 Her career has included several years as a commercial bushwalking guide.
 Hecate is keenly interested in assisting in protecting our bushwalking environment.
-She was appointed to the HikeWest Board in 2022.
+She was appointed to the HikeWest Board in 2022. |

 Rules of Association